JiheHe/CS484_HCI_Goalie_Game/README.md

 scaled down the movement ratio so the user can stay relatively stable Y-axis wise as vertical movements won’t matter much due to height difference too.
 We think the emphasis on horizontal movement provided safety and flexibility in such a limited space.

+(4) Technical constraints: the sensor sometimes stops reading in user input for a frame or two randomly, and to avoid the frame data being interpreted as "user has left the scene," we added a variable numFramesTillPause to track for the number of frames that the player isn't present in.
+If that accumulates above the threshold, then the game pauses/ends.
+It's a measure of fault tolerance because ideally the threshold won't be triggered if the user still stays in place.
+Actually I just realized this method doesn't work because kinect cannot track user id so it will just assign the user another id which probably doesn't match the previous id and the game still exits anyway... nevermind...
+It was an attempt nonetheless.
+Kinect ID reassignment blocks out lots of features...

 # - Collaboration Record -